 I am a geographer with a focus on the cultural landscape, meaning landscapes that are shaped by people.
 I am interested in development, how and why places change, and why certain traditions endure.
 I study this mainly through vernacular architecture (traditional regional design).
-My recent research is based in the Indian Himalaya and explores what connections forest policy and cash crop markets have with the decline in architectural woodcarving and vernacular design.
+My research was based in the Indian Himalaya and explores what connections forest policy and cash crop markets have with the decline in architectural woodcarving and vernacular design.
 I hope to better understand how modernization and preservation can be balanced to sustain culturally distinct landscapes.
 Previous to pursuing my Ph.D., I spent 10 years working in the field of architecture, blending interests in international development, sustainable construction, and preservation.
 I worked as a designer and spent several years in preservation and zoning in a National Historic District in Colorado.
 Additionally, I worked in the international development field with projects focused on appropriate and sustainable construction.
 Most of my work took place in Mexico’s border region for U.S. based non-profits and in Mongolia for the United Nations Development Program.
-I am thrilled to bring these experiences to my position as Assistant Teaching Professor in IGSD.
+I am thrilled to bring these experiences to my position as Associate Teaching Professor in IGSD and as Director of the Costa Rica Project Centers.
 Previously, I have taught courses in Human Geography, Geography of Tourism, and Environmental Geography.
 At WPI, I teach ID2050 (which prepares students for their IQP experience) and advise at various off-campus IQP project centers.
 It is very rewarding to work with students as they take on actual problems that matter in a community.
 I am particularly excited to be part of their experiences as they learn how their skills have broad application and can have a positive impact on society.